Natural Remedies for Arthritis Pain Relief?

 “Many of the medical, quasimedical, or cosmetic claims made implicitly or explicitly for B serrata products are not supported by the available evidence.
 Their trade names speak for themselves: regeneration body balm, intensive eye serum, supernatural instant youth serum, lifting and firming body lotion, joie de vivre face lotion, radiance anti-ageing, joint and muscle balm, ultra inflammactin, to name a few.”

-On positive note, the authors did mention that the safety profile of boswellia serrata appears to be quite good with no known serious drug interactions or irreversible adverse effects.
+On a positive note, the authors did mention that the safety profile of boswellia serrata appears to be quite good with no known serious drug interactions or irreversible adverse effects.

 - Dosing is not well-established.
 Currently, most preparations are standardized to boswellic acid.
 Typical doses of 330 mg of boswellia serrata extract (standardized to 40% boswellic acid) taken 3 times per day.